o2r-project/erc-spec/docs/spec/docker.md

 The Dockerfile SHOULD NOT contain a `COPY` or `ADD` command to include data, code or text from the ERC into the image.

-The Dockerfile MUST contain a `VOLUME` instruction to define the mount point of the ERC within the container.
+The Dockerfile MUST contain a `VOLUME` instruction to define the mount point of the ERC base directory within the container.
 This mountpoint SHOULD be `/erc`.
 If the mountpoint is different from `/erc`, the value MUST be defined in `erc.yml` in a node `execution.mount_point`.